 “Wreck 1” discovered at Haithabu was until recently considered the longest war boat from the Viking period.
 It was 31 m long and built locally around AD 985.
 It probably belonged to Danish King Harold Bluetooth.
 It sank around AD1000 at the harbor of Hadeby and many parts were already salvaged for re-use during Viking times.
 Only a small section survived to the present but a full-size model shows what its original dimensions should have been.

 Another notable find is the keelson of a merchant ship that sank in the harbor of Hedeby.
 This suggests a 22 m length and a load capacity of 60 tons, which must have placed it amongst the largest trading vessels of the 11th century.

 The museum points out that Hedeby was a very international city where language from all parts of Europe and the Near East could be heard.
 Unfortunately, multilingualism did not survive to the present: only the most basic information is translated into English (and Danish).
 For non-German speakers, an audio guide or comprehensive guidebook is almost essential.

 The Viking Houses in the Hedeby Semi-Circular Ramparts

-A group of seven Viking houses were reconstructed on the basis of archaeological finds to give visitors an impression of life in a Viking town.
-The houses are furnished to give some idea what the dwelling might have looked like for various professions and trades.
+A group of seven Viking houses was reconstructed on the basis of archaeological finds to give visitors an impression of life in a Viking town.
+The houses are furnished to give some idea of what the dwelling might have looked like for various professions and trades.